peteroupc/MailLib/docs/PeterO.Mail.Message.md

  Gets a Hypertext Markup Language (HTML) rendering of this message's text body.
 This method currently supports text/plain, text/plain with format = flowed, text/enriched, and text/markdown (original Markdown).

-    REMARK: The Markdown implementation currently supports all features of original Markdown, except that the implementation--
+    REMARK: The Markdown implementation currently supports all features of original Markdown, except that the implementation:

   * does not strictly check the placement of "block-level HTML elements",